dchacke/berlin-lang/README.md

 ### Miscellaneous

 There are no commas or semicolons--at least not how they're used in JS.
 Commas are treated as whitespace and discouraged.
-Semicolons are used for comments.
+[Here's why.](https://medium.com/dev-genius/the-case-against-commas-and-operators-22d50010ca33?source=friends_link&sk=6ea2de496d5216ab07fe4db43dbe856e) Semicolons are used for comments.

 Berlin borrows a feature from Ruby that allows you to use underscores as thousands separator: `1_000_000`.
 These underscores are optional, can be placed anywhere inside a number, and won't alter the number's value in any way.